 Information on your personal credit report includes:

-• "Derogatory" accounts (those which negatively impact your credit score)
+- "Derogatory" accounts (those that negatively impact your credit score)

 Personal credit scores range from 300 to 850 with a score of 680 or high considered excellent, though each reporting agency uses its own proprietary algorithm to calculate a personal credit score so your score may vary somewhat with each of these agencies.